mapbox/graph-normalizer/README.md

 #### splitWays(ways)

 Any ways that traverse an intersection are split in two. `!<i>` is appended to the way id where `i` is the index of the split way in the original geometry.
+Note that `!0` is appended to the way id if there is no split.

 #### mergeWays(ways)